takelwerk/takelage-dev/README.md

-Accordingly, the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) from version 0.27 which is part of takelage 0.31 dropped the `--privileged` flag.
+Accordingly, the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) beginning with version 0.27 which is part of takelage 0.31 dropped the `--privileged` flag.

 The docker run command is stored in the `cmd_docker_container_create` setting which can be inspected with `tau self config default`.

 If you want to run takelage containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) and add the flag in a project `takelage.yml` or in your `~/.takelage.yml`.
-Afterwards, you can check your final config with `tau self config active`.
+Afterwards, you can check your active config with `tau self config active`.

 If you still run into problems, try the helpful
  `tau -l debug` flag or drop us a line.